joshnuss/angular-rails-api/README.md

 ### Time for a coffee break?

-@joshnuss is a freelance software consultant.
-You can contact me at joshnuss@gmail.com
+@joshnuss is a freelance software consultant. joshnuss@gmail.com